Meet your favourite animals!

 Visiting Zoo LjubljanaMuch like Ljubljana itself, and even Slovenia as a whole, Ljubljana Zoo succeeds in fitting a lot of interesting, entertaining and educational sights in one small and easily manageable package.
 While it can't compete with some of the much larger and well-known zoos in Europe, there's an equally diverse range of animals, and perhaps an even more innovative programme of activities, including at least a few things that we guarantee you won't find anywhere else.

 Some of the most popular animals are conveniently housed near the main entrance, including the Californian sea lions, who playfully demonstrate their aquatic skills (and love of fish) twice a day for amazed spectators.
 One of our personal favourites are the clan of meerkats that always seem to be up to something and are super cute whilst doing it.
 You'll notice one of them at all times standing on the highest rock on the lookout for birds of prey and other dangers.
-Other crowd pleasers nearby are the giraffes, red pandas, leopards and tigers.
+Other crowd pleasers nearby are the giraffes, red pandas, Asiatic lions and tigers.

 Slovenia is one of the most forested countries in the world, with nearly two-thirds of its territory covered by trees, and is still home to relatively significant populations of large mammals that have become scarce or extinct in other parts of Europe.
 At the zoo many of these species can be found in more spacious natural enclosures spreading up the side of Rožnik hill, such as brown bears, wolves, lynx, ibex and chamois.
 Visiting these areas feels much like going for a weekend hike in the forest, only with a much greater likelihood of seeing animals!